tangrams/tangram-docs/pages/Javascript-API.md

 ## Events

-Tangram provides two selection event handlers: `hover` and `click`, and one render state event emitter: `view_complete`.
+Tangram provides a number of event handlers and emitters.

+####`error`
+This event handler can be used to catch `error` events, which are fired when  an unrecoverable error occurred while processing the scene, the callback is passed an object with `type`, `message` (text error message), `error` (JS error object), and `url` (the URL from which the scene was loaded) properties.

 #### `hover` and `click`

-These two event handlers tie into Leaflet's existing event handlers as convenient shortcuts.
+These two selection event handlers tie into Leaflet's existing event handlers as convenient shortcuts, and are the preferred way to access the feature picking functionality.
 They are passed the same selection object returned by direct calls to `scene.getFeatureAt()`.

 They can be configured in two ways: